emilpriver/go-hugo-portfolio/content/blog/guides/running-migrations-to-google-cloud-sql-database-from-github-actions.md

 To set up authentication in the runner, you will need the IAM Service Account JSON.
 This JSON is later used to obtain a token.
 The token is necessary because `google-github-actions/auth@v1` applies policies to the JSON file, preventing you from mounting it onto the Docker container used for the Cloud SQL proxy.
 Additionally, the container is run as a daemon in the background, allowing you to connect to other steps.

 In this step, the token lifetime is set to 120 seconds.
-A lower lifetime is better for security.
+A lower lifetime is better for security as most of security is all about lowering the holes and setting a short lifetime will increase risk for a short time.
+Also the default time for a token for this action is 1 hour and you shouldn't need 1 hour.

 ### Google Cloud SQL Proxy